aws/aws-sdk-pandas/CONTRIBUTING.md

 ``pytest tests/test_s3_athena::test_to_parquet_modes``

-* To run all data lake test functions for all python versions:
+* To run all data lake test functions for all python versions (Only if Amazon QuickSight is activated):

 ``./test.sh``